magneticio/vamp.io/content/resources/using vamp/environment-variables.md

   ORACLE_PASSWORD: ~
 ```

-> **Note**: A typical use case for this would be when different roles in a company work on the same project.
-Developers can create place holders for variables that operations should fill in: it helps with separating responsibilities.

 ## Resolving variables

-Using the `$` character, you can reference other statements in a breed/blueprint.
-This allows you to dynamically resolve ports and hosts names we don't know till a deployment is done.
-You can also resolve to hard coded and published constants from some other part of the blueprint or breed, typically a dependency, i.e.:
+Use the `$` character to reference other statements in a breed/blueprint.
+This allows you to dynamically resolve ports and hosts names that we don't know until a deployment is done.
+You can also resolve to hard coded and published constants from some other part of the blueprint or breed, typically a dependency.

+> **Note**: The `$` value is escaped by `$$`.
+A more strict notation is `${some_reference}`

+### Vamp host variable

+Vamp provides just one *magic** variable: the `host`.
+This resolves to the host or ip address of the referenced service.
+Strictly speaking, the `host` reference resolves to the gateway agent endpoint, but users do not need to concern themselves with this.
+Users can think of one-on-one connections where Vamp actually does server-side service discovery to decouple services.

+#### Example - resolving variables from a dependency

 ```yaml
 ---